git-of-aj/aws-cloud-practitioner/storage-and-db.md

 The instance terminates

 Therefore, do not rely on instance store for valuable, long-term data.
 Instead, use more durable data storage, such as Amazon S3, Amazon EBS, or Amazon EFS

+- `instance store only with large instances like c or above not in t family`

+## s3
+think storage class like cupborad (ka-bird)

+S3 Standard: This is like the top shelf of your closet where you store items that you need to access frequently.
+It's easy to reach and you can quickly grab what you need.

+S3 Intelligent-Tiering: This is like the middle section of your closet where you store items that you use occasionally, but not as often as the top shelf items.
+The items are automatically moved to the appropriate shelf based on their usage.

+S3 Standard-Infrequent Access: This is like the bottom shelf of your closet where you store items that you don't need to access as often, but you still want to keep them within reach.

+S3 One Zone-Infrequent Access: This is like a storage bin or container outside of your closet that you can access when you need to, but it's not as easily accessible as the items in your closet.

+S3 Glacier: This is like a storage unit that you rent to store items that you don't need to access often but want to keep for a long time.
+It's not easily accessible, and you need to plan ahead to retrieve items.

+S3 Glacier Deep Archive: This is like a storage unit in a remote location that you use to store items that you may never need to access again.
+It's the furthest away from your closet and takes the longest time to retrieve items.